exhibitions

 Vision & Justice: The Art of Citizenship at the University Teaching Gallery at Harvard Art Museums

-This installation examined the contested relationship between art, justice, and African American culture from the 19th through 21st century in the United States.
-Over 40 works were displayed, including prints by Kara Walker and Glenn Ligon that challenge the nexus between vision and justice during slavery and photographs by Bruce Davidson and Gordon Parks that synoptically summarize events from the segregation era through the civil rights movement.
+Over 40 works were displayed, including prints by Kara Walker and Glenn Ligon, and photographs by Bruce Davidson and Gordon Parks.
 The exhibition complemented a course taught by Lewis at Harvard University and served as conceptual companion to the Vision & Justice issue of Aperture magazine guest edited by Lewis that same year.

 Read the digital publication produced by the students enrolled in Lewis’ course.